 One of those, I thought for sure, would be the Walton Glen Gorge.
-Also known as the Grand Canyon of New Brunswick.
-Because I’d heard it wasn’t easy, wasn’t for beginners, and was pretty much an all-day affair.
-Also, it’s kind of in the middle of nowhere.
+Also known as the Grand Canyon of New Brunswick, this hike is not meant for beginners as its an all-day affair to visit this beautiful landscape in the middle of no where.

-BUT with the perfect hiking companion, my girl Isabelle (who is also a kindergarten teacher, so her patience + optimism was a must when we got lost a few times), a trusted set of directions from Hiking NB and a delicious picnic lunch – we checked that item off my list!
+BUT with the perfect hiking companion—my girl Isabelle (who is a picture of patience + optimism in the face of getting lost)—a trusted set of directions from Hiking NB and a delicious picnic lunch; we checked that item off my list!

 If you take anything from this post, let it be these instructions.

 Once you get to Sussex Corner, prepare yourself for quite a drive into nowhere with little cell service from about Poley Mountain and beyond.

 I would strongly advise letting any loved ones who could be trying to reach you that you will be out of cell range all day.
 It’ll cut down on the worrying.